XinyuKang22/APIsOverData/README.md

 The different pieces of the stack are brought together in the `Tiltfile`.

-Look in that tilt file and find the three major pieces:
+Look in that Tiltfile and find the three major pieces:

-1. The hasura graphql engine.
+1. The Hasura graphql engine.
 2. The postgresql database.
 3. The migrations that create our model inside the database.